callstack-internal/zalando-workshops/exercises/EXERCISE_6.md

 1. Open the app
 2. Login into the app
 3. Press "Most Popular"
-4. Start profiling
-5. Press "Title"
+4. Press "Title"
-6. Stop profiling once the list loaded
+5. Verify the list loaded
-7. Download the profile

-Analyze the profile in https://speedscope.app

 ## Baseline